Postgraduate Modules

 GENERAL NORMS for Postgraduate Modules

-Each postgraduate module above, unless otherwise stated, is rated as 10 ECTS.
+Each postgraduate module below, unless otherwise stated, is rated as 10 ECTS.

 A minimum of four participants is required for any module to be offered.
 Exceptions are to be referred to the Postgraduate Board.